lakhujanivijay/Resources-for-PacBio-data/README.md

 ## Pacbio-Brick by Brick!
 A handy list of tools, blogs, forums, resources and much more dedicated to Pacbio data analysis.

+> This is under construction; at the end, everything will make sense.
+Keep Calm..

 ### Which quality score encoding does PacBio use?

 PacBio does use `PHRED 33`, but it turns out the question may be irrelevant for the newer PacBio Sequel Sequencer, because it reports all base qualities as `PHRED 0 (ASCII !)`.
 The RS-II reports `PHRED 33` quality scores.